inspec/inspec-aws/docs/resources/aws_apigateway_client_certificate.md

 The identifier of the client certificate.

-For additional information, see the [AWS documentation on AWS APIGateway ClientCertificate.](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-clientcertificate.html).
+For additional information, see the [AWS documentation on the `AWS::ApiGateway::ClientCertificate` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-clientcertificate.html).

 ## Properties